gb8462/gb8462/README.md

 **`Technoid (Developer/Gamer/Creator)`**

-I'm Worms8462, a passionate and aspiring web developer and software developer.
-I enjoy programming and continuously work to improve my skills.
-Check out my projects and contributions below!
+A beginner web developer and software developer with a passion for learning and improving my skills.
+I’m just starting my journey into the world of programming and enjoy exploring new technologies and building small projects to grow my knowledge.

 ---